Orca (DC Comics): Grace Balin

-Grace Balin is a marine biologist who is involved in an accident that leaves her paralyzed and dependent on a wheelchair for mobility.
-She continues to work at the Gotham Aquarium until it is supposed to be closed for lack of funding.
-Grace experiments with spinal cord tissue regeneration using orca spinal cord tissue, giving herself the ability to transform into an orca hybrid.
-She can easily switch between her normal and powered forms, though she remains paraplegic in her human form.
-While battling Batman, Orca is forced into an underwater cave and begins to revert to normal, forcing Batman to give her a serum to permanently transform her and prevent her from drowning.
-Having ingested the formula, Orca swims away.
+Grace Balin is a brilliant marine biologist left paralyzed from the waist down after an accident, leaving her dependent on a wheelchair.
+She begins a research project into the potential uses of orca spinal tissue to help disabled people like herself regain the ability to walk, but the project is stripped of funding when her employer, the Gotham Aquarium, is sold to a businesswoman who plans to demolish it for land redevelopment.

+An attempt to test her incomplete spinal serum on her own injuries causes Balin to transform into a human-orca hybrid.
+She also discovers that, with concentration, she can switch between her orca and human bodies, though turning human also restores her paralysis.
+In need of money to continue her research, Orca commits a series of robberies targeting the company responsible for ruining her life; this continues until she suffers gunshot wounds during a botched job and nearly dies.
+With no other choice, Batman honors Orca's wish to inject her with the rest of the incomplete serum.
+This causes Orca to permanently lose her humanity.

+Now fully transformed, Orca swims away to live as an animal.
 In One Year Later, Orca is found dead in the sewers under Gotham City.
 She appears to have been shot in the head by Harvey Dent, although Batman is convinced Dent is not the true killer.
 Orca's murder was orchestrated by the Great White Shark, who plans on becoming the top crime boss in Gotham.

 Orca is reintroduced in Nightwing (vol. 4) #11, where she is a part of a criminal group in Bludhaven called the Whale's Enders and is ordered to kill Nightwing.
 Orca was formerly a member of the Run-Offs, a rehab group for former Gotham supervillains, but left because she considered herself too much of a monster to relate to them.